Financial literacy

 Microfinancing is a term used to describe the provision of financial services to low-income individuals or groups who do not have access to traditional banking services.
 It includes a wide range of services such as micro-savings, micro-insurance, and micro-credit.

 Microfinance has gained popularity in recent years as a tool for poverty alleviation.
 Why is microfinancing a good thing?
 This is because microfinance programs can help many with starting or expanding small businesses, which can create jobs and generate income.
-In addition, microfinance can help people gain access to essential services such as healthcare and education.
+Furthermore, when microfinance is combined with social services, it helps families break cycles of poverty by funding critical investments in household health and children’s education.

 There are several microfinance companies that provide financial services to low-income individuals and groups.
 These companies typically offer a range of products and services, including micro-savings, micro-insurance, and micro-credit.